We are independent. We do not have investment banking or trading revenue, or biases.

 Keep it simple

-In most cases, we only issue BUY or SELL recommendations.
+We only issue BUY, REDUCE or SELL recommendations.

 There is no need for you to read between the lines about what our recommendations REALLY mean.

-While others may tell you to BUY or HOLD 90% of the time, our recommendations can be roughly balanced between BUY or SELL at any given time.
+While others may tell you to BUY or HOLD 90% of the time, our recommendations can be roughly balanced between BUY or REDUCE/SELL at any given time.
 Our track record proves this works.

 No crystal balls